byCrookie/Framework/README.md

 * Timers

 ## How to use
 :warning: **Packages**: Packages are not working at the moment, please build the project yourself using the sourcecode

-1. Reference https://nuget.pkg.github.com/byCrookie/index.json in your nuget.config or download the package
-3. Use username byCrookie and password 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
-4. Add the package to your project

 ## Contributing / Issues
 All contributions are welcome!
 If you have any issues or feature requests, either implement it yourself or create an issue, thank you.